Dairy FreeLow CarbQuickHigh Protein

 Storage & Leftovers

-Storage: Store leftover salmon and sauce separately in airtight containers in the fridge for up to 3 days.
+Storage: Store leftover salmon in an airtight container in the fridge for up to 3 days.
+The skin will lose its crispiness but the flavor stays great.

-Reheating: Reheat gently in a skillet over medium-low heat with a splash of water to loosen the glaze, about 3 minutes.
-Avoid the microwave — it dries out the fish.
+Reheating: Reheat gently in a skillet over medium-low heat for 3-4 minutes, or in the oven at 275°F for 8-10 minutes.
+Avoid the microwave — it dries out the fish and makes it rubbery.

-Freezing: Freeze cooked salmon in sauce in airtight containers for up to 2 months.
-Thaw overnight in the fridge and reheat in a skillet.
+Freezing: Freeze cooked salmon portions without the sauce for up to 2 months.
+Freeze extra sauce separately in ice cube trays.
+Thaw both overnight in the fridge and reheat together in a skillet.

 Frequently Asked Questions